Bairdo/faucetTutorial/vlan_tutorial.rst

 Let's do the following simple tests:

-1. ping between hosts in the same vlan
+1. Ping between hosts in the same vlan

 .. code-block:: console